mikofb/mikdoc/README.md

 </ul>

 ## Credentials
-All the views in this package is provided by <a href="https://www.creative-tim.com/" target="_blank">Creative Tim</a> free templates.
+All the views in this package are provided by <a href="https://www.creative-tim.com/" target="_blank">Creative Tim</a> free templates.

 ## License